Redth/Maui.VirtualListView/README.md

 For section template selectors, subclass `AdapterSectionDataTemplateSelector`.

-## ViewCells
+## Virtual ViewCells

-All templates must contain a single `VirtualViewCell` child element.
+All templates can contain a single `IView`, or alternatively you can use `VirtualViewCell` to wrap your view.

 The `VirtualViewCell` adds some additional bindable properties that are useful for adapting your views for things like separators and selection state: